 What I did was have my primary care physician check me through, do some blood tests, and think over my plans, too; I then called a local travel clinic to discuss all the necessary vaccinations.

-Talking to one’s doctor is as key as it’s straight-forward, but vaccinations can be tricky.
+Talking to one’s doctor is as key as it’s straightforward, but vaccinations can be tricky.
 They can be tricky for two reasons: One, if you don’t know where you’re ending up traveling the quality of advice decreases (or you’re in need of far more vaccines).
 Two, uncertainty and price of vaccines mean more homework.
-What I found indispensable was what actually just amounted to good information design, a chart covering common travel diseases and probabilities (I was unsure about rights to re-publish, so please use that CDC link).
+What I found indispensable was what amounted to good information design, on a chart covering common travel diseases and probabilities (I was unsure about rights to embed the graphic, so please use that CDC link).
 That helped me make more informed decisions.